Château de Challain-la-Potherie: Origins

 North facade of Château d'Angrie.

 Château d'Angrie and Château de Chanzeaux, forerunners of Challain.

 The aristocrats of 1840 had experienced the comfort of Parisian hotels and, when they decided to spend more time on their lands, they were not satisfied with their ancestors' old country houses.
 They therefore replaced them with new castle.
-The trend of reconstructing Angevin castles began in the 1830s and became an phenomenon in the 1840s.
+The trend of reconstructing Angevin castles began in the 1830s and became a phenomenon in the 1840s.
 The most sought-after architectural style was neo-Gothic, which originated in England in the 18th century.
 It appeared in Anjou around 1835, and its popularity among the local aristocracy can be explained by a desire to return to the ideals of the Ancien régime, which included feudalism, religion, and continuity with the past.
 It can also be viewed as a reactionary act against the prevailing neoclassical architecture, which was associated with the aesthetic and cultural ideas of the Lights and the Revolution.

 Guy Massin-Le Goff, a curator of antiquities and art objects in Maine-et-Loire and a specialist in Angevin neo-Gothic, offers an alternative explanation for the style popularity.
 He suggests that the appeal of the style is rooted in familial passion.
 Many of the castles in this style in Anjou are owned by families with close relationships.
 The first truly reconstructed Angevin castle in a neo-Gothic style is located in Angrie, approximately ten kilometers from Challain.
 It belongs to the Lostanges family, with Madame de Lostanges being a cousin of Louise-Ida de La Rochefoucauld-Bayers and the painter Lancelot-Théodore Turpin de Crissé.
 Turpin de Crissé, a prominent figure in Parisian salons, was an admirer of ancient architecture and a friend of the architect Louis Visconti, who designed Napoleon's tomb.
 Encouraged by Turpin de Crissé, the Lostanges family sought plans for a new castle from Visconti, who, due to the distance, delegated the project to the local architect René Hodé, partly funded by the Lostanges.
 The new castle was completed in 1847.
 Another cousin of Louise-Ida and Madame de Lostanges, Théodore de Quatrebarbes, had his Château de Chanzeaux rebuilt by René Hodé, also completed in 1847.
 A medieval enthusiast, particularly of King René's reign and the 15th century, Quatrebarbes likely contributed to the neo-Gothic style establishment in Anjou with his reputation as an art lover.